Play Live Radio

 KCLU

-Rain on Highway 101 in the Conejo Valley Tuesday morning.
+Rain on Highway 101 in the Conejo Valley on Tuesday morning.

 Coastal areas get up to 2" of rain, while some mountain areas end up with around 4".

-The storm did what forecasters expected, bringing one to two inches of rain to coastal and inland areas and around four inches to some of our mountains.
+The storm did what forecasters expected, bringing one to two inches of rain to coastal and inland areas, and around four inches to some of our mountainous regions.
 Much of the rainfall came during the overnight hours Monday into Tuesday.

 Rainfall totals include Thousand Oaks 1.8”, Oxnard 1.2”, Ventura 1.1", Santa Barbara .76", Buellton 2.2”, Oceano 1.2”, and San Luis Obispo 1.5”.